ireaneus/CDI/docs/NTSurvey/NTSurveyS17AssignmentPt2.md

 > 10 the twenty-four elders will fall down before Him who sits on the throne, and will worship Him who lives forever and ever, and will cast their crowns before the throne, saying,
 > 11 *“Worthy are You, our Lord and our God, to receive glory and honor and power; for You created all things, and because of Your will they existed, and were created.”*

+**Chapter 4 Summary**

+***In Chapter 4, John*** is taken up in the Spirit into heaven and sees a throne with One seated upon it, surrounded by twenty-four elders, flashes of lightning, seven lamps of fire (the seven spirits of God), and four living creatures who continually declare God’s holiness (*vv.
+1–8*).
+The elders fall before the throne, cast their crowns, and proclaim God’s worthiness as Creator, for all things exist by His will (*vv.
+9–11*).

+***Christ is presented as*** the eternal, holy Lord God Almighty who receives unceasing worship on the throne and is honored as Creator (*vv.
+8–11*).

+***Believers should*** worship God with reverence, acknowledge His sovereignty, and honor Him as Creator (*vv.
+10–11*).

 ## Revelation 5

 **The Book with Seven Seals** *(5:1-10)*